 Southern Council Collaboration

-With the support of the Southern Services Reform Group, the cities of Holdfast Bay, Marion, Mitcham and Onkaparinga, have collaborated to deliver a suite of wellbeing workshops and diverse range of initiatives, such as a 2021 Wellness Calendar.
+With the support of the Southern Services Reform Group, the cities of Holdfast Bay, Marion, Mitcham and Onkaparinga, collaborate to deliver a range of projects and a suite of wellbeing programs.

 Wellbeing & Resilience Program

 The Wellbeing and Resilience Program is delivered to residents across the southern region.
 The free six week program is based on positive psychology, PERMA framework and utilising a strengths-based approach to build capacity and empower residents.
 The aim of the program is to enable older people to withstand and adapt to changes in everyday life, improve quality of life, enhance wellbeing, confidence and optimism.
 This is done through a series of six workshops (2.5 hours each workshop) exploring a range of skills, such as: